 - Remind students to:

 - Mute their microphone when others are talking

 In addition, here are a few other instructional strategies that promote student-to-student interaction:

 - Utilize student-run synchronous sessions

 Instructors can use student run live/synchronous sessions in their online courses.
 These synchronous sessions provide a way for students to be able to hear and see each other while taking an online course from different geographical locations.
 These sessions could be informal in nature, for example, providing students a space to discuss and talk about course content covered in a certain unit or module of the class, or to organize student study sessions for assignments or exams.
 Synchronous sessions can also be used for more formal course requirements such as having students deliver a group presentation or working on a group project.
-Tools that can be used for these synchronous sessions include Collaborate Ultra, WebEx, and Microsoft Teams.
+Tools that can be used for these synchronous sessions include Collaborate Ultra, Zoom, WebEx, and Microsoft Teams.

 - Promote student-to-student interaction using peer-review

 Generally speaking, students are open to the idea of helping each other in class and peer review is one way to accomplish that.
 Having students evaluate each other's work and provide feedback can have a positive effect on student motivation, engagement, and academic achievement.
 When using peer reviews it is important for instructors to be clear on the directions given for the peer review and also clear on what is expected of students when reviewing each other’s work.
 It can be helpful to provide a rubric or other detailed instructions for students to follow when conducting peer reviews.
 It is also important to reinforce the idea that peer feedback should be respectful and constructive.
 There is a peer review function directly in Canvas.

 - Have students help create course materials or policies and procedures